sescaida/gmsh-sofa_tutorial/README.md

 ## First Steps

-Before being able to launch any scene, the corresponding geometries have to be created.
+Before being able to launch any scene, the geometries have to be created.
 For instance, for the finger, you need to run the corresponding script, i.e. "$python3 FingerGeneration.py", found in the folder Finger/Scenes/Geometries.
 In the same folder, the script "Constants.py" contains the parameters that describe the finger.
 After generation, the simulation can be launched, e.g. "$runSofa Finger_Direct.py" in the folder Finger/Scenes.

 ## Fabrication
 For the finger, in the folder Finger/Scenes/Geometries, you will find the scripts needed to generate the molds.
 A more in depth explanation will be provided in the future.